 There may be other expenses you will need to incur in some cases.

 For example, if you are dividing up pensions, then you will need to pay for a Qualified Domestic Relations Order (QDRO) that is typically be prepared by a QDRO expert.

 Costs for this average about $500 to 1,000 per QDRO.

 Some jurisdictions also have mandatory classes that one or both spouses may need to take.
 You will be advised if this is the case when you file paperwork.

 How Much Does a Divorce Cost on Average?

+There is no reliable way to say how much a divorce will cost on average, because every divorce has a unique set of circumstances attached to it.
 There are factors that will either drive the cost up or keep them down, depending on your situation.

 For example, if you’ve only been married for a short while, and you have few assets that accumulated during the marriage, then dissolving your marriage will be much easier than if you have been married for a long time and have lots of personal property, real estate, business interests, financial assets, children and other issues that could be points of conflict.

 If this is your situation, keep in mind that in addition to hiring a divorce attorney, you may also need to work with a Certified Divorce Financial Analyst, tax accountant, real estate appraiser, and other experts to get the best possible advice.

 One of the biggest drivers of costs is the divorce process that you choose.